The creativity of author, designer and publisher Ben Arogundade

 The number of people worldwide who Google the phrase, “Jay-Z lips” each month.

-*All figures for “Celebrities With Big Lips - The Stats”, supplied by Google.
-Figures include global totals for laptop and desktop computers and mobile devices.
+*All figures for “Celebrities With Big Lips - According to Google Search”, supplied by Google.
+Stats include global totals for laptop and desktop computers and mobile devices.

 FROM THE ARCHIVES: ANGELINA JOLIE IN BBC TV INTERVIEW

 Which actress has the world’s most Googled eyes?

 What do 30,000 fans want to know about Beyoncé’s eyes?

 © Arogundade, London Town 2019: Registered Office: 85 Great Portland Street, First Floor, London W1W 7LT